'Elden Ring' gameplay footage leaks online

 Gameplay footage of Elden Ring has allegedly leaked online and is being shared via Twitter posts.

-As reported in VGC, the 27-second clip surfaced on various YouTube channels before being removed, but can still be found on Twitter.
+As reported in VGC, the 27-second clip surfaced on various YouTube channels before being removed.

-Sharing it on his profile, industry insider Jeff Grub said the alleged footage is running on Xbox One, and likely Xbox One X “based on framerate”.
+industry insider Jeff Grubb said the alleged footage is running on Xbox One, and likely Xbox One X “based on framerate”.

 Games journalist Gene Park also shared Grubb’s tweet, adding, “This is not footage the press saw a few months ago [at Gamescom 2021],” although it’s not clear how new or old it is.